akka/akka/akka-docs/src/main/paradox/general/message-delivery-reliability.md

 Writing your actors such that every interaction could possibly be remote is the safe, pessimistic bet.
 It means to only rely on those properties which are always guaranteed and which are discussed in detail below.
-This has of course some overhead in the actor’s implementation.
+This has some overhead in the actor’s implementation.
 If you are willing to sacrifice full location transparency—for example in case of a group of closely collaborating actors—you can place them always on the same JVM and enjoy stricter guarantees